-With the abundance of flowers blooming in the spring and summer, I just can’t help but want to explore them with children.
-With a few simple tools and flowers right from the yard (or from the store) kids of any age can explore and learn the different parts of a flower!
+With the abundance of flowers blooming in the spring and summer, I just can’t help but want to do some “exploring flowers” activities with my children!
+With a few simple tools and flowers right from the yard (or the store) kids of any age can explore and learn the different parts of a flower.

 Preschool: Sensory and Sorting Investigation

-Flowers come in all shapes, colors and sizes.
-Despite their diversity, they all have some sort of stem, leaves and petals.
-You can pick just about any flower for this investigation, however, for very young children I would avoid dandelions, or other flowers that have milky sap.
+Flowers come in all shapes, colors, and sizes.
+Despite their diversity, each flower has some sort of stem, leaves, and petals.
+You can pick just about any flower for this investigation.
+For very young children, though, I would avoid dandelions or other flowers that have milky sap.

 Giving the kids some other tools to use can enrich their investigation even further.
-You can find a sturdy, kid friendly magnifying glass and tweezer set from Learning Resources here.
+You can find a sturdy, kid-friendly magnifying glass and tweezer set on Amazon.

 Elementary: Flower Parts and Pollination

-Insects like ants, butterflies and bees are not only getting their food from the flowers, they are also helping the flower to make a seed.
+Insects like ants, butterflies, and bees are not only getting their food from the flowers, but they are also helping the flowers to make seeds.
 The insects collect pollen as they visit the flowers.
 They drop off some of this pollen at the next flower.

 All flowers have these parts, but they can come in slightly different shapes or configurations.
 If you choose a lily or a tulip for your investigation, these parts are easy to find and identify!